maniacx/test-bluetooth-battery-meter/index.md

 # Disclaimer
-**This project is an independent effort and is not affiliated with, endorsed by, or sponsored by Apple, Sony, Samsung, or Nothing.
+**This project is an independent effort and is not affiliated with, endorsed by, or sponsored by Apple, Sony, Samsung, Nothing/CMF, Bose, Redmi, Xiaomi or Sennheiser.
 All product and company names are trademarks™ or registered® trademarks of their respective holders and are used for identification purposes only.**

 # Supported Bluetooth audio wearables